KAIST-Visual-AI-Group/SyncDiffusion/README.md

 [Yuseung Lee](https://phillipinseoul.github.io/), [Kunho Kim](), [Hyunjin Kim](), [Minhyuk Sung](https://mhsung.github.io/) <br>

+* 2023.09.18 - We have released the code for conditional generation by plugging SyncDiffusion into ControlNet in `SyncControlNet/`.

 # Introduction
 This repository contains the official implementation of **SyncDiffusion: Coherent Montage via Synchronized Joint Diffusions**.<br>
 **SyncDiffusion** is a plug-and-play module that synchronizes multiple diffusions through gradient descent from a perceptual similarity loss.
 More results can be viewed on our [project page](https://syncdiffusion.github.io/).